 After meeting with Defensive Coordinator Nick Aliotti and confirming the big change in May, Charles released a 5,000 word white paper in early June 2010, discussing Oregon’s new defense in-depth, and out-scooping every sports media source in the state (Nick gave his blessing on the article as accurate).
 That whole summer Chip Kelly was hammered by media asking about the change, and Chip would deny it!

 Finally, in late August, Coach Kelly admitted to Fox Sports that “if you count a change of 16 months ago a change, then I guess it is one” (This is precisely what Charles reported two months earlier; now it was confirmed by the head man himself).
-This was the first major media contribution by Mr. Fischer about Oregon Football, and he may have got a swelled head as his wife Lois said that he had to turn sideways to get his head through a doorway at that time.
+This was the first major media contribution by Mr. Fischer about Oregon Football, and he must have got a swelled head over it as his wife Lois declared that he had to turn sideways to get his head through a doorway at that time.
 While that may have been true–he deserved it.

 It was a good thing that Charles simply enjoyed just doing the analysis because there was never any recognition for him as over the ensuing months and years–sports journalists would refer daily to Oregon’s new 3-4 defense and never once credit Charles Fischer as they would any other media source.
 (Not the last time that would happen either.)